thecdil/ghana-music-initiative/pages/index.md

 Following victory, a confederation of states surrounding Peki pledged allegiance to Kwadzo Dei.
 At this point in Eʋeland, the Eʋe have discernable practices that are verified to be Akan in origin.
 Such as: worship of the ancestors and chief stools, speech surrogate drums, and drum languages (such as solfege).
-Over the period of approximately a hundred years (1734-1833), it's widely hypothesized that Eʋe villages learned from and appropriated these specific practices introduced by Akan occupying forces.
+Over the period of approximately a hundred years (1734-1833), I hypothesize that Eʋe villages learned from and appropriated these specific practices introduced by Akwamu occupying forces.
 Today the atopani is practiced and learned through the use of Akan-based syllables, which has confirmed, according to many scholars, its Asante origin.[^5]

 [Insert photograph of modern day Peki alongside the overlapping maps of Akwamu and Peki Confederacy]